toxyl/ossh/README.md

 ### Sandboxes
 The subdirectory `ffs/sandboxes` contains OverlayFS sandboxes per host IP.
 This is where a bot's file system changes end up.

+## IP Whitelisting
+Whitelisted IPs are excluded from most rate limiting, data (such as user names, passwords, public keys) will not be collected and access to dashboard and sync server is granted.
+All other IPs will receive [bullshit data](#bullshit-config) (if they try to connect to oSSH's sync server) or will be redirected to themselves (if they send HTTPS requests).

+## Data Collection
+- Payload grouping using locality sensitive hashing (not great, but better than pure SHA hashing)

+## Dashboard
+oSSH comes with a dashboard that allows you to watch and filter the console output, check node & cluster stats, edit the config or view recorded payloads.

+### Node & Cluster Stats
+At the bottom of the dashboard you can find a black bar with stats for this node (top line) and this node + neighbors (bottom line).

+### Console Viewer
+Shows the logs of the oSSH instance.
+The output can be filtered by subsystem and message type.
+Single click on a filter selects it and deselects all others of the same type.
+Use CTRL+Click to toggle filters.

+### Config Editor
+You can edit the entire config via the dashboard.
+The reload functionality provided by it, however, will not restart the [Fake SSH Server](#fake-ssh-server) nor the sync server.
+It is most useful to update command responses on the fly with having to restart the oSSH service.

+### Payloads Viewer
+Here you can review the latest payloads.
+The overview is sortest newest first.
+Select a payload to view the recording (input & output) of it.
+Sometimes payloads can get damaged (e.g. transfer error, out of disk space), the player then shows a blinking cursor in the upper right.